-- → What is already present in the community? - → How does the community reflect the purpose we are trying to achieve? - → What does the community need? - → What interconnections do you already see? - → Who is missing?
-Who else is a part of your close or extended community that may not see themselves as one of the above characterizations? - → How well do you know your audience? - → How often are the needs of the (young) coworkers surveyed? - → What is the % of the members who are already making money out of their business? - → What is the % of the members who are part of the community not having a business? - → Are the potential members joining for location motivation ("it is the only place available") or industry motivation ("it is the specific community I was looking for")? - → Is the community a good representation of the members it wants to attract?
+- $\rightarrow$ What is already present in the community? - $\rightarrow$ How does the community reflect the purpose we are trying to achieve? - $\rightarrow$ What does the community need? - → What interconnections do you already see? - $\rightarrow$ Who is missing?
+Who else is a part of your close or extended community that may not see themselves as one of the above characterizations? - → How well do you know your audience? - $\rightarrow$ How often are the needs of the (young) coworkers surveyed? - $\rightarrow$ What is the % of the members already making money out of their business? - $\rightarrow$ What is the % of the members not having a business? - $\rightarrow$ Are the potential members joining for location motivation ("it is the only place available") or industry motivation ("it is the specific community I was looking for")? - $\rightarrow$ Is the community a good representation of the members it wants to attract?

-Whether you already have a community (but you wish to include more youth), or you start from scratch, the first step is to map the dream (current) community.
+Whether you already have a community (and you wish to include more youth), or you are starting from scratch, the first step is to map the dream (current) community.
 Have a common understanding of their profiles and needs.